dell/karavi-topology/docs/GETTING_STARTED_GUIDE.md

 # Getting Started Guide

-Karavi Topology provides Kubernetes administrators, via Grafana, the topology data related to containerized storage that are provisioned by CSI (Container Storage Interface) Driver for Dell EMC storage products.
+Karavi Topology provides Kubernetes administrators, via Grafana, the topology data related to containerized storage that are provisioned by a CSI (Container Storage Interface) Driver for Dell EMC storage products.

 This document steps through the deployment and configuration of Karavi Topology.